 - The willingness and ability of each parent to encourage and facilitate a relationship between the child and the other parent.

-The Family Report is collated and prepared following interviews with each parent and each child (depending on the child/ren’s ages).
-The Family Report writer will also be provided with a copy of all Court documents filed by each party in the proceedings.
+The Family Report is collated and prepared after interviews with each parent and each child (depending on the children’s ages).
+The Family Report writer will also be provided with a copy of all court documents filed by each party in the proceedings.
 In some cases, the Family Report writer will also be given information from subpoenas or may make enquiries with external bodies such as the child’s school or general practitioner.